core-wg/resource-directory/draft-ietf-core-resource-directory.md

 consumption may provide data to an intermediary server, or broker.
 Sensor data are published to the intermediary upon changes or at regular intervals.
-Descriptions of the sensors that resolve to links to sensor data may be published to a Resource Directory.
+Descriptions of the sensors that resolve to links to sensor data may be published to an RD.
 Applications wishing to consume the data can use RD Lookup to discover and resolve links to the desired resources and endpoints.
-The Resource Directory service need not be coupled with the data intermediary service.
-Mapping of Resource Directories to data intermediaries may be many-to-many.
+The RD service need not be coupled with the data intermediary service.
+Mapping of RDs to data intermediaries may be many-to-many.

-Metadata in web link formats like {{RFC6690}} which may be internally stored as  triples, or relation/attribute pairs providing metadata about resource links, need to be supported by Resource Directories .
-External catalogues that are represented in other formats may be converted to common web linking formats for storage and access by Resource Directories.
-Since it is common practice for these to be encoded in URNs {{?RFC8141}}, simple and lossless structural transforms should generally be sufficient to store external metadata in Resource Directories.
+Metadata in web link formats like {{RFC6690}} which may be internally stored as  triples, or relation/attribute pairs providing metadata about resource links, need to be supported by RDs.
+External catalogues that are represented in other formats may be converted to common web linking formats for storage and access by RDs.
+Since it is common practice for these to be encoded in URNs {{?RFC8141}}, simple and lossless structural transforms should generally be sufficient to store external metadata in RDs.

-The additional features of Resource Directory allow sectors to be defined to enable access to a particular set of resources from particular applications.
+The additional features of an RD allow sectors to be defined to enable access to a particular set of resources from particular applications.
 This provides isolation and protection of sensitive data when needed.
 Application groups with multicast addresses may be defined to support efficient data transport.

 # RD discovery and other interface-independent components

-This and the following sections define the required set of REST interfaces between a Resource Directory (RD), endpoints and lookup clients.
+This and the following sections define the required set of REST interfaces between an RD, endpoints and lookup clients.
 Although the examples throughout these sections assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
 Only multicast discovery operations are not possible on HTTP, and Simple Registration can not be executed as base attribute (which is mandatory for HTTP) can not be used there.
 In all definitions in these sections, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
 An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces.

-All operations on the contents of the Resource Directory MUST be atomic and idempotent.
+All operations on the contents of the RD MUST be atomic and idempotent.

 For several operations, interface templates are given in list form;
 those describe the operation participants, request codes, URIs, content formats and outcomes.